Tracing Mathematical Proficiency Through Problem-Solving Processes: Related Works

+KT plays a crucial role in intelligent tutoring systems by estimating students' evolving knowledge states from their interaction histories.
+A common line of work infers concept mastery in an autoregressive manner using past question-response data~\citep{piech2015deep, yeung2018addressing, nagatani2019augmenting, guo2021enhancing, zhou2025revisiting}.
+Memory-augmented models further encode concepts using a static key memory for soft attention and a dynamic value memory to update students' knowledge states~\citep{zhang2017dynamic, abdelrahman2019knowledge}.
+Graph-based approaches~\citep{nakagawa2019graph, yang2020giktgraphbasedinteractionmodel} capture the structural relations between questions and KCs, propagating historical information via graph updates.
+Attention-based KT approaches~\citep{pandey2019self, choi2020towards, ghosh2020context, liu2023simplekt, li2024enhancing} improve prediction by selectively focusing on informative past interactions.

-However, key determinants remain underexplored, most notably students' problem-solving processes and their underlying mathematical proficiency, which likely mediate the mapping from interaction traces to knowledge states.
-Accordingly, we propose a method that leverages fine-grained signals from students' problem-solving processes to infer their mathematical proficiency~\citep{findell2001adding, sullivan2011using}, thereby enhancing knowledge tracing.
+Despite these advances, KT models remain sensitive to noisy behavioral traces.
+Therefore, recent studies have separated stable cognitive patterns from anomalous outcomes, such as slips~\citep{guo2025enhancing}.
+However, key determinants remain underexplored, most notably students' PSP and the MP they reveal.
+Accordingly, we propose a method that leverages fine-grained signals from students' PSP to infer their MP~\citep{findell2001adding, sullivan2011using}, thereby enhancing knowledge tracing.